General Isidoro Resquín

-General Isidoro Resquín is a city & district in the San Pedro department of Paraguay.
+General Isidoro Resquín is a city and district in the San Pedro department of Paraguay.
 Named after Francisco Isidoro Resquín it was established in 1981 by decision of Alfredo Stroessner.

 It has about 22,350 inhabitants who engage in agriculture and trade in the capital of the department (San Pedro del Ycuamandyyú).

 It is separated from the Canindeyú, (formerly called Canendiyú) by the river Jejuí Guazú.